Halium/docs/planning.md

 ![halium_architecture.svg55d72.png](images/image01.png)

-Hello everyone,

-To introduce, I am Bhushan Shah from KDE, Plasma Mobile maintainer and in CC:
-Marius Gripsgård, is founder and maintainer of project UBports, Toxip is part of
-Sailfish OS Fan Club group on telegram.

-Earlier it was suggested to our projects that we should collaborate with other
-communities working on making GNU/Linux available to android phones, and that
-idea made lot of sense to us.
-Below is some details about the current situation
-and how this idea aims to solve it.

-Currently Ubuntu Touch, SailfishOS/Mer, Plasma Mobile and others have
-different android source trees and methods on how our stacks are built.
-There is
-lot of fragmentation on the following areas:

-*   Android source tree
-*   How android init is started (droid-hal-init vs lxc container vs chroot
-    etc..)
-*   How images are flashed to device, (flash cm first v/s flash system directly)
-*   ...

-But ideally these parts wouldn’t need to be separate, because we all have the
-same goal in the end.
-Each OS make use of android binary drivers using projects like
-libhybris, ofono, libcamera, audioflinger glue etc.

-Instead of being fragmented and everyone having to do the same job in a different way we have come up with idea to have a common base for all the OSs.
-The common base would include Linux kernel + Android HAL + libhybris shared between all the OSs.
-Less fragmentation would mean more common resources and would be a huge boon for porting efforts.

-This kind of approach would have the following benefits:

-*   Shared porting effort, port once and use everywhere
-*   More streamlined HAL
-*   Makes it easier for other distributions to run on mobile devices
-*   Common ground for communication between the different projects

-Currently this project idea is codenamed Halium.
-Overall idea for the project is drafted at the
-[https://tinyurl.com/halium](https://www.google.com/url?q=https://tinyurl.com/halium&sa=D&ust=1492799339891000& usg=AFQjCNEq5Y4Ntg8lvQjuGKm0IY5h842YVQ) , and our communication channels are at matrix channel

-# halium:disroot.org or at IRC channel #halium@freenode or at telegram group

-[https://t.me/halium](https://t.me/halium) .
-(All of these communication channels are bridged
-together, so you can choose whatever suits the best for you).

-If you’re interested in this kind of collaboration or have any comments or questions, please join one of our communications channels or reply to this message.
-We will be happy to answer to any kind of questions.

-We are looking forward to your feedback and collaboration.
-The Halium team

-* * *

 ## Development plan/outline:

 Goal: being able to adb shell / telnet / SSH into the Linux system where you can run tests related to android hardware enablement and they work out of the box.